 - Coarse-needle biopsy (CNB)

 You will be asked to lie on your back.
 A pillow will be placed under your shoulders.
-Your neck will be extended.
-The site of the biopsy will be cleaned.
-For an FNA, your doctor will insert a tiny hollow needle into the nodule to collect a sample of tissue.
+The area will be cleaned.
+For an FNA, a tiny hollow needle will be passed into the nodule.
+A sample will be collected into the needle.
 For a CNB, your doctor will make a small cut in the skin.
-The needle will be inserted through the incision and into the thyroid to collect a sample.
+The needle will be passed through the cut and into the thyroid.
+A sample will be collected into the needle.
 The process may need to be repeated several times.
-After the procedure, pressure will be applied to the biopsy site.
+Pressure will be applied over the area once samples are collected.
 A bandage will be applied.